ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-exercise.md

-# nRF52 USB Workbook
+# nRF52 USB Exercise

-In this workshop you'll learn to:
+In this exercise you'll learn to:

 - work with registers and peripherals from Rust
 - handle external events in embedded Rust applications using RTIC